Ask the Experts: Influenza: For Special Populations

 Infants younger than 6 months old are at high risk of influenza-related complications, but influenza vaccine is not recommended for them because the immune response to influenza vaccination is limited before 6 months of age.
 Vaccinating during pregnancy provides maternal antibodies to the fetus which helps protect infants against influenza during the first 6 months of life until they can get vaccinated at age 6 months.
 Vaccinating pregnant people protects them, their unborn babies, and their babies after birth.

-Pregnant people may receive any age-appropriate inactivated or recombinant influenza vaccine.
-They should not be given FluMist (LAIV) because it is a live virus vaccine.
+Pregnant patients may receive any age-appropriate inactivated or recombinant influenza vaccine.
+The ACIP recommends use of influenza vaccines in single-dose vials or manufacturer-filled syringes.
+FluMist (LAIV) should not be given during pregnancy because it is a live virus vaccine.

 No. CDC’s Advisory Committee on Immunization Practices (ACIP) does not recommend more than one dose of influenza vaccine per season, except for certain children being vaccinated for the first time.